 When asked why he decided to make this recording public, David told Truth & Transparency that there are several motivating factors.
 He is surprised that Van Wagenen has not faced any real consequences for his actions and went on to enjoy church employment that many would consider prestigious and privileged.
 He wonders if there are other victims who may feel encouraged to come forward and seek much needed healing.
 Finally, he feels that sharing his story could provide hope to many who have suffered similar abuse and feel silenced for one reason or another.

 David tells Truth & Transparency that he does not blame the Mormon Church for the abuse he suffered, but hopes that his case is an exception to the rule and that the Church normally ensures that perpetrators are held accountable and proper counseling is offered to survivors.
 If it is not an exception, he hopes that the Church takes proper steps to address the problem, specifically the issue of providing help for the victim.

 Van Wagenen provided Truth & Transparency with the following comment on the morning of February 4th:

 “I went through the Church disciplinary process and was disfellowshipped for about two years.
 I repented and there were no further incidents.
 I reported the abuse to the police, as I was instructed to by my Stake President, and the parents elected not to press charges.”

 The Mormon Church has not responded to a request for comment.

 David revealed his identity in the New York Times on April 28, 2019.

-Update February 4, 2019 7:55 am: The TTF apologizes for any implication that Van Wagenen’s sexual orientation is tied to this abusive act.
+Update February 4, 2019 7:55 am: Truth & Transparency apologizes for any implication that Van Wagenen’s sexual orientation is tied to this abusive act.
 That was not the intent and the sentence has been clarified.

 If you are a survivor a abuse, below are a list of resources that can be utilized in the United States.
 If you are not a resident of the US, we encourage you to search for resources near you.